spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 ![BILL_STATMENTS](images/spring-batch-reference-model.png)

-- Job: A `job` is an entity that encapsulates an entire batch process.
+- `Job`: A `job` is an entity that encapsulates an entire batch process.
 A job is comprised of one or more `steps`.
-- Step: A `Step` is a domain object that encapsulates an independent, sequential phase of a batch job.
+- `Step`: A `Step` is a domain object that encapsulates an independent, sequential phase of a batch job.
 Each `step` is comprised of a `ItemReader`, `ItemProcessor`, and a `ItemWriter`.
-- ItemReader: `ItemReader` is an abstraction that represents the retrieval of input for a Step, one item at a time.
+- `ItemReader`: `ItemReader` is an abstraction that represents the retrieval of input for a Step, one item at a time.
-- ItemProcessor: `ItemProcessor` is an abstraction that represents the business processing of an item.
+- `ItemProcessor`: `ItemProcessor` is an abstraction that represents the business processing of an item.
-- ItemWriter: `ItemWriter` is an abstraction that represents the output of a Step
+- `ItemWriter`: `ItemWriter` is an abstraction that represents the output of a Step

 In the diagram above we see that each phase of the `JobExecution` is stored into a `JobRepository` (our MySql database).
 This means that each action performed by Spring Batch is recorded to a database for both logging purposes but also for restarting a job.